canalplus/rx-player/doc/architecture/stream/index.md

   - Stream -> API: Through events emitted by the returned Observable

-  - API -> Stream: Through Observables the Stream is in possession of.
+  - API -> Stream: Through Observables/Subjects the Stream is in possession of.

-    These Observables are either given as arguments of the initial call or communicated by the Stream through the payload of one of its events.

 ### Emitted Events #############################################################